Heat vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- The Heat have gone 7-3 over their last 10 games, with an 8-2 record against the spread in that span.
+- The Heat have an 8-2 record against the spread while finishing 7-3 overall in their last 10 games.

-- The Heat have gone over the total in eight of their last 10 outings.
+- The Heat have gone over the total in eight of their last 10 games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.